forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

    \vdots \\
    \end{pmatrix}$?

+   Your answers should be two column real-valued vectors.

    Hint for second question: See the last equation on the same page with Eq.
 (2).
-But note that that $E$ for that equation is neg log loss.
-Not the loss definition here.
+But note that that $E$ for that equation is neg log loss, not the assumed loss for Problem 7.

 # HW6: Operations on a neural network [10pts plus 5 bonus pts]

-Hint: The slides "Recap:..." and "A grounded example....".
+Hint: The slides "Recap:..." and "A grounded example..."

 9. [1pt] Here is a neural network.